 According to the National Alliance on Mental Illness (NAMI), anxiety disorders are the most common illness in the United States.
 Data shows that as many as 19% of the 40 million adults over age eighteen struggle with anxiety.
 Like addiction, anxiety disorders are treatable, yet few of those who could benefit from treatment ever seek or receive the help they need.
 The Anxiety and Depression Association of America (AADA) estimates that less than 37% of people with anxiety disorders get treatment.

 Unlike diabetes or the flu, anxiety is not a singular condition.
 It is a group of related conditions with common and unique symptoms.
 The most common symptom experienced across all anxiety disorders is persistent and excessive fear in generally not threatening or dangerous situations.

 Someone who struggles with anxiety will experience a broad range of physical and psychological symptoms.
 Common symptoms seen in most types of anxiety include feelings of dread, irritability, restlessness, and feelings of jumpiness or being tense.
 Anxiety also leads to hypervigilance.
 Hypervigilance is a state of always being “on the lookout” for danger or harm, even when it is unlikely to exist.
-Physical symptoms of anxiety will frequently include racing heart, fatigue, difficulties sleeping, shortness of breath, sweating, stomach problems, and frequent headaches.
+Physical symptoms of anxiety will frequently include a racing heart, fatigue, difficulty sleeping, shortness of breath, sweating, stomach problems, and frequent headaches.

 Signs of Anxiety